 Ideally, your primary drive, or if you have a SATA SSD, would go into the SATA 3 ports.

 If a motherboard has a single SATA version across the board, then there may not be any color code to worry about.

 Also Read: How to Identify SATA 1 2 3 on Your Motherboard and Drive?

 SATA Ports Replaced the Legacy Parallel ATA

 The SATA interface, and the port, had essentially replaced the Parallel ATA (PATA) interface.
-If you have a very old computer i.e a computer made prior to 2003, then you may have have seen wide and long IDE cables connecting to the 40 pin PATA connectors on the motherboard.
+If you have an old computer, i.e., a laptop made before 2003, you may have seen wide and long IDE cables connecting to the 40-pin PATA connectors on the motherboard.

 Despite being wide and bulkier, the PATA interface at its peak only delivered a throughput of 133 MB/s max.

 How Many SATA Ports Do PCs Have Typically?